MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Abstract

 \section{Abstract}

-Vision Transformers (ViTs) achieve excellent performance in various tasks, but they are also vulnerable to adversarial attacks.
-Building robust ViTs is highly dependent on dedicated Adversarial Training (AT) strategies.
-However, current ViTs' adversarial training only employs well-established training approaches from convolutional neural network (CNN) training, where pre-training provides the basis for AT fine-tuning with the additional help of tailored data augmentations.
-In this paper, we take a closer look at the adversarial robustness of ViTs by providing a novel theoretical Mutual Information (MI) analysis in its autoencoder-based self-supervised pre-training.
-Specifically, we show that MI between the adversarial example and its latent representation in ViT-based autoencoders should be constrained by utilizing the MI bounds.
-Based on this finding, we propose a masked autoencoder-based pre-training method, MIMIR, that employs an MI penalty to facilitate the adversarial training of ViTs.
-Extensive experiments show that MIMIR outperforms state-of-the-art adversarially trained ViTs on benchmark datasets with higher natural and robust accuracy, indicating that ViTs can substantially benefit from exploiting MI.
-In addition, we consider two adaptive attacks by assuming that the adversary is aware of the MIMIR design, which further verifies the provided robustness.
-Our code and trained models are publicly available at the anonymous link.\footnote{\url{https://anonymous.4open.science/r/MIMIR-5444}}
+Vision Transformers (ViTs) have emerged as a fundamental architecture and serve as the backbone of modern vision-language models.
+Despite their impressive performance, ViTs exhibit notable vulnerability to evasion attacks, necessitating the development of specialized Adversarial Training (AT) strategies tailored to their unique architecture.
+While a direct solution might involve applying existing AT methods to ViTs, our analysis reveals significant incompatibilities, particularly with state-of-the-art (SOTA) approaches such as Generalist~\cite{Wang2023Generalist} (CVPR 2023) and DBAT~\cite{levi2024dbat} (USENIX Security 2024).
+This paper presents a systematic investigation of adversarial robustness in ViTs and provides a novel theoretical Mutual Information (MI) analysis in its autoencoder-based self-supervised pre-training.
+Specifically, we show that MI between the adversarial example and its latent representation in ViT-based autoencoders should be constrained via derived MI bounds.
+Building on this insight, we propose a self-supervised AT method, MIMIR, that employs an MI penalty to facilitate adversarial pre-training by masked image modeling with autoencoders.
+Extensive experiments on CIFAR-10, Tiny-ImageNet, and ImageNet-1K show that MIMIR can consistently provide improved natural and robust accuracy, where MIMIR outperforms SOTA AT results on ImageNet-1K.
+Notably, MIMIR demonstrates superior robustness against unforeseen attacks and common corruption data and can also withstand adaptive attacks where the adversary possesses full knowledge of the defense mechanism.
+Our code and trained models are publicly available at: \url{https://github.com/xiaoyunxxy/MIMIR}.